Key Takeaways

 4. Open Shelving for Display-worthy Toys

-Some toys are too lovely to hide away.
-This is one of those toy storage hacks that doubles as home décor.
+Why it works: This is one of those toy storage hacks that doubles as home decor.

 5. Baskets in Every Room